 This piece is respectfully published under the Havana Copyright Conventions, which state that any piece of writing is the intellectual property of whoever needs to know about it.
 It was translated from the Polish language by Jerzy Przytyk using Google Translate, and was then processed according to the R. Murray Schafer-Slobodan Drakulic translation protocols by Brian Fawcett.
 Thanks go to Merrily Weisbord and Jerzy Przytyk for their editorial help.
 Olga Tokarczuk was the richly deserving recipient of the 2019 Nobel Prize for Literature.
 She lives in Wroclaw, Poland.

-About six hours after I got Tokarczuk’s piece online, someone forwarded me a link to the New Yorker, which had published its own translation.
+About six hours after I got my upgraded version of Tokarczuk’s piece online, someone forwarded me a link to the New Yorker, which had published an (authorized) translation of its own.
 You can find it at https://www.newyorker.com/books/page-turner/a-new-world-through-my-window

-I removed the post from dooneyscafe.com immediately.
-The reason for uploading it in the first place was that it was something people needed to read and otherwise wouldn’t be able to (as per the HCC), and with the New Yorker publication, that reason vanished.
-We’re not thieves around here, despite my fairly intimate knowledge (and past uses) of the Havana Copyright Conventions.
+I removed my post from dooneyscafe.com immediately.
+The reason for uploading it in the first place was that I thought it was something people needed to read and otherwise wouldn’t be able to (as per the Havana Copyright Conventions), and that with the New Yorker publication, this reason had vanished.
+We’re not thieves around here, despite my fairly intimate knowledge (and past uses) of the Havana Conventions.

 The only loose end at this point is that cryptic line in the preface about how I cleaned up the Google translate version of the piece using “the R. Murray Schafer-Slobodan Drakulic translation protocols”.
 There’s a story behind the protocols, and it’s worth recounting.
-Normally I have to be fairly drunk before I’ll talk about them, and this is the first time I’ve even attempted to write them down.
+Normally I have to be fairly drunk before I’ll talk about them, and this is the first time I’ve even attempted to write them down soberly or otherwise.

 Let’s do the R. Murray Schafer part of this first.
 R. Murray Schafer is a Canadian musical composer and acoustical educator.
-In his 80s, now, he’s highly regarded in Canada and internationally as a composer, but he’s also notable for a couple of other things most people don’t know about.
-In the 1960s, while he was the director of the then-experimental Communications department at newly-opened Simon Fraser University in Vancouver, he created something called the World Soundscape project, which undertook to record and document the vast treasure chest of sounds that were then disappearing from the world.
+In his 80s, now, he’s highly regarded in Canada and internationally as a composer, (since the earliest versions of this piece Shafer has died) but he’s also been notable for a couple of other things most people don’t know about.
+In the 1960s, while he was the director of the then-experimental Communications department at newly-minted Simon Fraser University in the Vancouver suburbs, he created something called the World Soundscape project, which undertook to record and document the vast treasurehouse of sounds that were then disappearing from the world.
 Many of the sounds the project recorded were natural sounds in the process of being buried under the onslaught of 60 and 50 cycle electrical technologies.
 But there was a human soundscape that was being lost as well, the orchestration of a more gently-paced way of living: church bells, musical instruments, alerting mechanisms like fire and police sirens, even tube radios.
-Most of these sounds were already neck-deep in white noise when Schafer created his project, so once identified as a problem, it became an urgent mission to the people who gravitated toward Schafer and his concerns.
+Most of these sounds were already neck-deep in white noise when Schafer created his project, so once identified as a problem, the World Soundscape became an urgent mission to the people who gravitated toward Schafer and his concerns.

 I was one of them.
 I worked for him for several years as the 1970s began, including a year where I burned up a Woodrow Wilson fellowship, one of the last the Ford Foundation funded, and among the very few ever given to a student to remain at the university at which he’d taken his BA.
 I argued successfully that I wanted to stay at Simon Fraser because Schafer was a genius, and I had much to learn from him.

 Murray Schafer was a genius at getting people to do things they couldn’t possibly do.
 Examples?
 Sure.
-He once convinced six professional trombonists to space themselves, at 6 AM, around a small, mosquito- and blackfly-infested Ontario lake to play one of his compositions.
-The playing of the composition, Music for Wilderness Lake, was recorded by a recording crew from the Canadian Broadcasting Corporation from a large canoe drifting near the middle of the lake.
+He once convinced six (or was it twelve) professional trombonists to space themselves, at 6 AM, around a small, mosquito- and blackfly-infested Ontario lake to play one of his compositions.
+The composition, Music for Wilderness Lake, was recorded by a recording crew from the Canadian Broadcasting Corporation from a large canoe drifting near the middle of the lake.
 Things like this just aren’t possible.

 On another occasion, he was able to convince a well-known Canadian poet who was notoriously afraid of water (and unable to swim) to stand upright in a 16-foot canoe for close to an hour on a windy lake near Banff (probably Lake Louise) wearing a bulky headdress that weighed thirty pounds.
 The poet did this as part of another performance of a Schafer composition.
-There are dozens of other similarly ridiculous—but usually marvellous—stunts people performed for Schafer, none of which they could possibly have done.
+There are dozens of other similarly ridiculous—but usually marvellous—stunts people performed for Schafer, none of which they could possibly have conceived or carried out on their own.

 “But Boss,” I whined when Shafer dropped the first stack of Pound’s Italian columns he’d somehow obtained through interlibrary loan in front of me and ordered me to translate them.
 “I don’t speak or read Italian.”